 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Points With a Crew has partnered with CardRatings for our coverage of credit card products.
 Points With a Crew and CardRatings may receive a commission from card issuers.

-Last month, I wrote something where I declared: Sorry, I’m TAKING my bag in an airplane emergency.
-This topic came up after a British Airways jet caught fire at Las Vegas McCarran airport.
-My theory was that my laptop bag (pictured) was kept right under my seat, and it would take virtually no time for me to grab that, put it on, and quickly evacuate the plane.
+Way back in September 2015, I wrote something where I declared: Sorry, I’m TAKING my bag in an airplane emergency.
+This topic first came up after a British Airways jet caught fire at Las Vegas McCarran airport.
+My theory at the time was that my laptop bag was kept right under my seat, and it would take virtually no time for me to grab that, put it on, and quickly evacuate the plane.

 I agree with those who say that you should not be taking large roller suitcases during an airplane evacuation, and you shouldn’t be stopping to open up the overhead bins.
 I summed my opinion up by saying: If you can wear it, you can take it.

 This led to some…. strong opinions in the comments, most of them negative.
 There actually were some people who made some good points that I had not thought about, as well as some rants and flames.
 I wanted to take a minute to revisit some of those airplane evacuation comments